Student Bulletin – Financial Information

 2. Once inside COWELL CENTER, My Student Health Portal, please confirm your date of birth.

-3. Once inside your portal, please follow the directions for required documentation.
+3. Once inside your portal, please proceed to MEDICAL CLEARANCES and follow instructions for submitting records and entering vaccine information.

 Parking Permits